bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 It's a brilliant anecdote showcasing what computers can do now, but also what would be possible in the future with further advances in computing.
 The story is also complete bullshit, because humans evolved to be pursuit hunters able to out-walk an antelope.
 Humans don't need to be the most efficient animal, humans just need to be more efficient than an antelope.
 But I digress...

 This anecdote ties 'humans as tool-builders' and 'humans are the supreme animal' into a neat little package, but it fails to mention the tools needed to build a bicycle.
 We need hammers, we need wreches, and we need knowledge of fairly advanced metullurgy.
 That's what this device is.
 It's a tool used to fix our computers.
 If you need a serial terminal, just grab this device and a USB to FTDI thingy, and you've got a serial terminal.
 Want to flash a microcontroller?
 This thing has AVRDude built in.
 Want to listen to Starlink satellites?
 Just plug in an SDR.
-That's what this device is: a tool to fix computers, or a Hammer for the Mind.
+This is the Linux Swiss Army Knife: a tool to fix the 'bicycles for the mind'.
+It's a simple, cheap, nearly endlessly-expandable device meant to fix the real computers.
+I'm calling it the 'Hammer for the Mind'.

 [back](../)